EmDuck/Gaming-PC-Building-Guide/BUILDING.md

 These are the **SATA-DATA** cables.

-- If you have any SATA devices that require these cables such as **hard drives, SATA SSDs, AIOs, a fan controller, etc.** you'll need these cables.
+- If you have any SATA devices that require these cables such as **hard drives, SATA SSDs, AIOs, a fan controller, etc,** you'll need these cables.
 Take them out of the box.
 - If you don't find these cables and have **SATA devices** that require these cables, you'll have to purchase some **third-party replacement** ones from a retailer/used seller.

 ### **Manual**